vsaint1/vsaint1/README.md

 ###

-<p align="left">Currently focused on building and porting C++ games to mobile platforms (iOS/Android) using SDL, CMake, and Emscripten.
+<p align="left">Currently focused on building and porting C++ games to mobile platforms (iOS/Android) using SDL, and CMake.
 Exploring low-level systems and toolchains to optimize native performance across devices.</p>

 ###